yukoba/nd4j/getstarted.md

 If you use Visual Studio:

-* Set up PATH environment variable to point to `\bin\` (for cl.exe etc)
+* Set up `PATH` environment variable to point to `\bin\` (for cl.exe etc)
 * Also try running `vcvars32.bat` (also in bin) to set up environment before doing `mvn clean install` on ND4J (it may save you from copying headers around)
 * `vcvars32` may be temporary, so you might need to run it every time you want to do ND4J `mvn install`

 (*In addition, the include path for [Java CPP](https://github.com/bytedeco/javacpp) doesn't always work on Windows.
 One workaround is to take the the header files from the include directory of Visual Studio, and put them in the include directory of the Java Run-Time Environment (JRE), where Java is installed.
-This will affect files such as standardio.h.*)
+This will affect files such as `standardio.h`.*)

 ###Linux